MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 ### Verify connectivity status

 After you create the remote networks and connections in the previous steps, it might take a few minutes for the connection to be established.
-From the Azure portal, we can validate that the VPN tunnel is connected and that BGP peering is successful.
+From the Azure portal, you can validate that the VPN tunnel is connected and that BGP peering is successful.

 1. In the Azure portal, browse to the **virtual network gateway** created earlier and select **Connections**.
 1. Each of the connections should show a **Status** of **Connected** once the configuration is applied and successful.
-1. Browsing to **BGP peers** under the **Monitoring** section allows you to confirm that BGP peering is successful.
+1. Browse to **BGP peers** under the **Monitoring** section to confirm that BGP peering is successful.
 Look for the peer addresses provided by Microsoft.
 Once configuration is applied and successful, the **Status** should show **Connected**.

 :::image type="content" source="media/how-to-simulate-remote-network/verify-connectivity.png" alt-text="Screenshot showing how to find the connection status for your virtual network gateway." lightbox="media/how-to-simulate-remote-network/verify-connectivity.png" :::